ldeitz/packages/forthebirds/README.md

 To use this package, you must have an eBird API token.
 This is available for free through the eBird website if you have an account.

-## Contributing

-Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.

 ## License

 `forthebirds` was created by Lauren Deitz.
 It is licensed under the terms of the MIT license.